AndyYeung1586/Windows-Custom-Icon/README.md

 ## Requirement
 - Python 3.xx
-- Open-CV
+- Open-CV library

-if you are unfamiliar with Python, I suggest you download PyCharm and download the opencv-python library from its built-in package management.
+if you are unfamiliar with Python, PyCharm can be used to download the opencv-python library from its built-in package management.

 ## Usage
 - run the Python Script
-- Select the image you want for the picture folder
+- Select the desired image for the folder icon
-- Adjust the position of the image using the trackbar on top (alternatively, you can use cv2.resize if you don't mind stretching the image)
+- Adjust the position of the image using the trackbar (alternatively, cv2.resize can be used to stretch the image to fit the icon)
 - Press q
 - It should be done!

 ## Extra Note
-If you want to use another image for the icon, you can simply run the script again as it will override it.
-That said, it will take File Explorer an unspecified amount of time before it redates the icon.
-I would personally want to know why that is the case but oh well.
+To use another image for the icon, simply run the script again as it will override it.

-If you want to restore defaults, go to the folder's properties.
-It is under the Customize tab.
+To restore defaults, go to the Customize tab under the folder's properties.

-If you want to modify desktop.ini or icon.ico for whatever reason, use the command ``` attrib -s -h "C:\Users\path\to\the\folder\desktop.ini" ``` in your windows cmd.
+To modify the desktop.ini or icon.ico, use the command ```attrib -s -h "C:\Users\path\to\the\folder\desktop.ini" ``` in your Windows cmd.